rskull/imshell/README.md

 # imshell

-Display an image on the terminal.
+Displaying an image on the terminal.

 ## Install